 The Ship MBA is also delivered in a convenient 100 percent online format.
 Online courses allow students more flexibility in scheduling their time, but each course also includes optional opportunities to interact with the faculty member and other students directly through web-conferencing.
+Classes are offered in accelerated eight-week sessions.

 Some exams may be proctored and require students to arrange an appointment at an approved proctoring site.
 Students can complete the entire program in an online format on a part-time basis in two years.